haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 The difference is that the `safe_generate` returns an `error` tuple instead of throwing an exception when the generation fails.

-The generation fails if the all the attempts to generate a value did not adhere to the input type constraints.
+The generation fails if all the attempts to generate a value did not adhere to the input type constraints.
-The constraints attribute for an greater-than-20 integer generator can be:
+The constraints attribute for a greater-than-20 integer generator can be:
 One value of the type definition list is:
 ```erlang
 {constraints, [{fun(X) -> X > 20 end, true}]}
 ```

-A constraint is defined by a two-elements tuple, a predicate, and boolean that specifies whether the constraint is strict.
+A constraint is defined by a two-element tuple, a predicate, and a boolean that specifies whether the constraint is strict.
 That is, it tells whether the generation should fail if the constraint is violated or not.

 Generation is a loop.
 The generator has a maximum number of tries.
 The number of tries is a globally defined value, named `constraint_tries`.
-It's initialized to `50`, but we can change through the options we pass to the test.
+It's initialized to `50`, but we can change it through the options we pass to the test.

 Here's how generation starts inside `safe_generate`:
 ```erlang